// 01

 Go running

 Be comfortable running 3 miles straight before the event.
-This op is a physical challenge — your cardio will be tested.
+Your cardio will be tested.

 Practice rucking

-Rucking means moving with your full kit — replica, vest, and a loaded pack on your back.
-Depending on the event you could ruck anywhere from 2 to 8 miles in a single day.
+Rucking means moving with your full kit — replica, vest, and a loaded pack.
+Depending on the event you could ruck 2–8 miles in a single day.
 Get comfortable carrying that weight before you show up, not during.

 Break in your boots